pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 ``ProductLogic`` replaces exact boolean (and other) expressions with fuzzy logic rules that are approximately equal to their exact counterparts.
 For illustration, calling ``approximate_classify`` with ``x=0.5`` and ``y=1.5`` returns 0.98661363, which is very close to 1.

-It is possible to gain fine-grained control over how pyRDDLGym should perform differentiable relaxations as illustrated above.
+It is possible to gain fine-grained control over how pyRDDLGym should perform differentiable relaxations.
-The abstract class ``FuzzyLogic`` can be subclassed to specify how each mathematical operation should be approximated in JAX.
+The abstract class ``FuzzyLogic``, from which ``ProductLogic`` is derived, can be subclassed to specify how each mathematical operation should be approximated in JAX.
-This logic can then be passed to the planner as an optimal argument:
+This logic can be passed to the planner as an optimal argument:

 .. code-block:: python